 Cooking with your little ones is a lot of fun.
 It’s also a great opportunity to teach them about kitchen hygiene and the importance of hand washing before and after touching food.
-Below are some useful tips to help you introduce and encourage good and effective hand hygiene in the kitchen.
+These parents have some useful tips to help you introduce and encourage good and effective hand hygiene in the kitchen

 Samantha, 27, Mom to Jade & Lianne

 “Before we start in the kitchen, I make sure the girls are ready to help by getting them to put on an apron, tie back their hair, roll up any long sleeves and wash their hands with warm water and soap.